Angola '86 Game Cover

 • “Needs a wholesale graphics and usability upgrade.”

-The optimization of the game has been criticized for frequent bugs and poor performance, with users noting that it has worsened since the previous installment, Vietnam '65, which was considered the most stable in the series.
+The optimization of the game has been criticized for frequent bugs and poor performance, with users noting that the previous title, Vietnam '65, was the most stable in the series.
+Subsequent games have reportedly suffered from increased instability and performance issues.

 • “However, bugs and poor performance are very frequent.”